 - Participation in the UGA Costa Rica Carbon Offset reforestation project.

 - Fieldtrips to the nearby towns of Monteverde and Santa Elena.

 - Ziplining through the cloud forest canopy.

-- Extended time in the capital city of San José, where you will lodge at the Hotel Don Carlos and experience many of the city's cultural attributes.
+- Extended time in the capital city of San José, where you will lodge at the Hotel Don Carlos and experience many of the city's attractions.

-- A 2-day, overnight whitewater rafting adventure trip on the Pacuare River, with lodging in a jungle camp overlooking the river.
+- A 2-day, overnight whitewater rafting adventure trip on the Rio Pacuare, with lodging in a jungle camp overlooking the river.